jfendler/ninja-ebean-ng/README.md

 4) Install the module in your conf.Module:

     protected void configure() {

-        // This installs the NinjaModule and handles the lifecycle install(new NinjaEbeanNGModule());
+        // This installs the NinjaEbeanNGModule and handles the lifecycle install(new NinjaEbeanNGModule());
     }